cnsoft/cocos2d-kamcord-ios/README.md

 ## Contact Us

-If you have any questions or comments, don't hesitate to get in touch at <a href="mailto:hello@kamcord.com">hello@kamcord.com</a>.
+If you have any questions or comments, don't hesitate to email Kevin at <a href="mailto:kevin@kamcord.com">kevin@kamcord.com</a>.
 We reply to every email usually within a couple of hours, if not sooner.